Tiko

+Economy And Transport

 Tiko is a popular destination for tourists visiting Cameroon.
 The town is also an industrial area which is mostly occupied by the CDC (Cameroon Development Co-operation), which produces rubber, banana, and palm oil.
 Tiko hosts the Tiko Golf Club, which is a popular destination for golf lovers.
 The Likomba Golf Course is located in Likomba which has 18 holes.
 During the dry season, major golf tournaments are held there, as it is one of only 2 golf courses in Cameroon.

+The town is served by the one active Tiko International Airport, which served West Kamerun (Southern Cameroons) before its closure under the Yaounde Government.
+It was under the ownership of the Cameroon Air Transport (CAT), which was headquartered in Bota, Victoria (Southern Cameroons).
+It is one of the Anglophone airport that went into disuse after federation with, and later annexation by Cameroon, the others being: Bali Airport, Limbe Airport, Besongabang Airport, and Nguti Airport.
+Though the government's plans are underway to redevelop and rehabilitate both the Airport and the Tiko Port, delays have put the project into uncertainty.